 |

-is in the eye of the beholder.
-Most Buyers want to own
+Beauty is in the eye of

-a profitable, well-managed business in an industry that
+the beholder.
+Most Buyers want to own a profitable, well-managed business in

+can apply their special skills.
 In general, there is no industry that is particularly

 better than another.
-However, there are specific businesses
+However, there are specific businesses that are more successful

-that are more successful than others - even in the same
+than others - even in the same industry.

 |